 Here are some of what I believe as not so good decisions in life:

 1. People not leaving the job they hate, because they need money to pay the bills.
 Good for them, but not so good for me.
 I once worked in a job I hate.
 I know how it damn feels.
 Like everyone else, I thought I don’t have a choice.
 I was wrong.

 2. People accept a job offer because of the pay.
-Unless you’re in a life or death situation, your reasons to accept your job must be aligned to your goals and passions.
+Unless you’re in a life or death situation, your reasons to accept your job must be aligned with your goals and passions.
 If it’s only for the compensation, that’s a not so good decision.
 Know your why.

 3. People trying to earn more and more money by any means.
 They have their reasons.
 I respect.
 But sometimes, they already have more, yet still wanting more.
 Not so good.
 Don’t chase money.

 4. People on a mission to find the most secure and stable job so they can provide for their families.
 That’s great.
 I admire the diligence.
 But that kind of mission is again, not so good.
-There’s no use of chasing the most secure and stable job.
+It’s pointless chasing the most secure and stable job.
 Life is unpredictable.

 5. People leave their loved ones to work abroad.
 I get it.
 I have friends who work abroad.
 I know their reasons — to better their lives and their families.
 Nothing’s wrong with that.
 But again, if it’s not a life-or-death situation, I won’t leave my loved ones.
 I want to be with them.
 They are more important.

 6. People starting a business to become rich.
 I’ve met a few people who want to start a business so they can have financial freedom, do what they want, and become rich.
 No wonder they gave up when the first tsunami of adversities hit them — because they didn’t have a bigger purpose.
 If you want to start a business, focus on providing value.
-Money is just a result of doing great work.
+Money should be a byproduct of doing great work.

 7. People pursuing a creative career to boost their status.
 I know some musicians who only joined or formed a band so they have something to brag: Hey!
 I have a band.
 Not so good.
 Do it because you love it.